segmentio/segment-docs/src/segment-app/iam/sso.md

 Limitations:
 > note ""
-> **Note**: As you are only able to verify a domain in one of the workspaces, your users will only be able to log in to the workspace in which the domain has been verified when logging in via Segment’s Login page.
+> **Note**: As you are only able to verify the domain(s) in one of the workspaces, your users will only be able to log in to the workspace in which the domain has been verified when logging in via Segment’s Login page.

 > note ""
 > **Note**: Switching a workspace directly within Segment UI will not work, and the users will have to switch workspaces using IdP-initiated SSO.